Turkish War of Independence: Independent views

-Preference of the term "Kurtuluş Savaşı" (lit.
-Liberation War) has been criticized by Corry Guttstadt as it causes Turkey to be portrayed as "a victim of imperialist forces".
-In this version of events, minority groups are depicted as a pawn used by these forces.
-Turkish Islamists, right-wing faction and also leftists regard this historical narrative to be legitimate.
-In fact, Ottoman Empire had joined the First World War with expansionist goals.
+Preference of this term has also been criticized by historian Corry Guttstadt as it causes Turkey to be portrayed as "a victim of imperialist forces".
+In this version of events, minority groups are depicted as a pawn used by these "imperialist forces", despite the fact that Ottoman Empire itself had joined the First World War with imperialist and expansionist goals.
 The CUP government intended to expand the Empire into Central Asia.
-When they were defeated, however, they depicted themselves as the victims, even though war brought dire consequences for non-Muslim minorities.
-Guttstadt states that Turkish War of Independence, which was conducted against Armenian and Greek minorities, was an Islamist campaign as National Defense Committees were organizations founded with Islamist characteristics.
-On the other hand, the embrace of the Turkish War of Independence by Islamists is not common.
-During the war, Islamists such as Ottoman Shaykh al-Islām Mustafa Sabri accused the Ankara-based Nationalist Movement of being a rebellion against the caliphate and the monarchy.
-After the war, Islamists, disturbed by Mustafa Kemal's secularist reforms in Republican Turkey, put forward various conspiracy theories to try to discredit both the war and Kemal, the commander-in-chief of the Turkish side.
+However, when they were defeated, their Kemalist successors depicted themselves as the victims, even though the war brought catastrophic consequences for non-Muslim minorities, against which it was actually conducted.